SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/working-with-sales-guide.md

 ### The Signing of contract stage

-1. Once all the follow-ups and documents you want to use in the **Quotation** stage have been completed, go to the last stage in the sales guide, which is **Signing of contract**.
+1. After all the follow-ups and documents you want to use in the **Quotation** stage are completed, go to the last stage in the sales guide, which is **Signing of contract**.

     1. Click the **Edit** button on the main **Sale** card.
     2. Click the arrow to the right of the **Stage** field and select **Signing of contract** from the list.